jhpyle/docassemble/_docs/installation.md

 Other times, a **docassemble** upgrade involves changes to the [Apache] configuration, [supervisor] configuration, or auxillary files.
-In this case, you will need to manually reinstall **docassemble**.
+In this case, you will need to make the changes by hand or manually reinstall **docassemble**.

+All of these system administration headaches can be avoided by [using Docker].

+[using Docker]: {{ site.baseurl }}/docs/docker.html
 [schema]: {{ site.baseurl }}/docs/schema.html
 [install it using Docker]: {{ site.baseurl }}/docs/docker.html
 [Docker]: {{ site.baseurl }}/docs/docker.html